Marijuana DWI Defense Attorneys in Houston, TX

 Marijuana DWI Information Center

-Effects of Driving while on Marijuana
+Effects of Driving While Impaired by Marijuana

 While years of research have compressed the effects of different blood alcohol concentration (BAC) levels on intoxicated drivers, marijuana still has yet to provide a uniform consensus of how certain marijuana amounts impairs drivers.
 Effects of marijuana on any individual any time of the day varies greatly.
 Factors such as tolerance, method of consumption, and other substances like alcohol that are present may hinder or incite the effects of marijuana found on individuals.
 Marijuana may actually be the least impairing type of recreational drug, and controlled substances in general.
 While any adverse effect of marijuana consumption is mainly dependent on its THC level, general marijuana effects may include the following: